ralfbiedert/cheats.rs/content/_index.md

 > 🔥 We **highly** recommend you also follow the
 > [**API Guideline Checklist**](https://rust-lang-nursery.github.io/api-guidelines/checklist.html)
-> if you are creating a library 🔥
+> if you are writing a shared project 🔥